Tuesday, April 30, 2019

 and care. they listen attentively, by all

-appearances. this not only is life
+appearances. this not only is life,

 but it surely must extend it if you

-have the pleasure of living in these
+have the pleasure of living inside of

-truths, or anything like them, on any
+these truths, or anything like them,

-regular basis. sure, a few
+on any regular basis. sure, a few

 of the more clever folks would